-Our service dog public access test reflects an approach that differs from the tack other such tests have taken.
-Most service dog public access tests have many items to complete, with many situations to simulate, but the team only must achieve an 80% rating (or thereabouts) in order to pass.
+Our service dog public access test has an approach that differs from other tests.
+Most service dog public access tests have many items and many situations, but the team only needs an approximately 80% rating to pass.

-We decided to make our service dog public access standard and test employ a minimum threshold, one that should be achievable by any service dog, regardless of size or working position.
-However, as we believe that every single item on the standard and test is very important, a pass on our test requires a score of 100%.
-In this way, PSDP’s service dog public access test is both more restrictive than other tests (only a 100% earns a pass), and less limiting than other tests (only basic service dog behavior is required).
+Since every item on the test is important, a pass on our test requires a score of 100%.
+In this way, PSDP’s public access test is more restrictive than other tests (only a 100% earns a pass).
+It is also less limiting than other tests (only basic service dog behavior is required).